 - 5.1.
-Violations of this Administrative Procedure may result in privileges relating to district and personal technology being suspended or revoked.
-Inappropriate use of technologyby students and staff may result in disciplinary action. - 5.2.
-Violations of this Administrative Procedure may be reported to the appropriate law enforcement authorities and may also be subject to criminal investigations and/or criminal charges.
+Violations of this operational procedure may result in privileges relating to district and personal technology being suspended or revoked.
+Inappropriate use of technology by students and staff may result in disciplinary action. - 5.2.
+Violations of this operational procedure may be reported to the appropriate law enforcement authorities and may also be subject to criminal investigations and/or criminal charges.